SitecorePowerShell/Book/integrationsmd.md

  * ISE Plugins - Appears as a button in the ISE *Settings* tab.
  * List View - Represents the ribbon buttons such as for **Actions** and **Exports**.
 * Page Editor (Experience Editor)
- * Notification - Appears as a notification message beneath the ribbon in the Experience Editor.
+ * Notification - Appears as a notification message beneath the ribbon in the *Experience Editor*.
 * Pipelines
  * LoggedIn
  * LoggingIn